 The Mayses were longtime farmers, and their marriage endured for an extraordinary 67 years until cleaved apart by death..

 Their baker's dozen children were Laura "Lorie" Holler, Harry "Shinny" May, Theodore "Dory" May, Howard May, Margaret Estella "Stella" Blake Deniker, George Washington May, Louisa Catherine Robertson, Carrie Jane May, Sarah Marie "Sally" Newman, John Orange May, Charles Elmer May and Walter McK.
 May.

 Sadness covered the family when their son Charles died on Jan.
 28, 1894 at the age of just 18 months.

 When the federal census was enumerated in 1880, the family resided in Juniata Township, Bedford County, with Silas earning a living as a laborer.

 By 1900, the family had relocated across the county line to Elk Lick Township, Somerset County.
 The census for 1900 shows that in addition to the large family of children, Silas' 21-year-old cousin Harvey Bowser (or "Bowen") dwelled in the household.

 Joy followed by grief fell upon the family in the spring and summer of 1900.
 In June, their 16-year-old daughter Estella married Thomas Blake, only to be followed three months later by his death from typhoid fever.
 The young bride was expecting a baby and moved back in with her parents.

-Silas was employed as a stable boss at the Hamilton coal mine in or near Boynton.
-In about 1914, said the Meyersdale Republican, "he returned to his farm near Buffalo Mills" and stayed there for most of the remainder of his life.
+Later, Silas was employed as a stable boss at the Hamilton coal mine in or near Boynton, Somerset County.
+Then by 1914, said the Meyersdale Republican, "he returned to his farm near Buffalo Mills" and stayed there for most of the remainder of his life.

 A longer obituary appeared in the Bedford Gazette, and a shorter one in the Republican.